 Recent developments have led to renewed fears of another armed conflict between North and south Korea.

-Recent developments have led to renewed fears of another armed conflict between North and south Korea.
+Background: Recent developments have led to renewed fears of another armed conflict between North and south Korea.
 In such an event, the people with perhaps the most to fear are those living in the village of Daesung-dong (pronounced Dare-Song-Dong).

 This small farming community, with a population of about 200, sits right in the middle of the heavily-fortified Demilitarised Zone (D M Z) marking the truce line between the Communist North and the American-backed South.
 The South Koreans call it Freedom Village.